dvtruongson/Hotel-booking-demand/README.md

 I usually need to do quite a bit of preprocessing on the raw data in order to be able to feed it—as tensors—into a neural network.

 Stacks of Dense layers with relu activations can solve a wide range of problems.
-In a multiclass classification problem (many output classes).

-The rmsprop optimizer is generally a good enough choice, whatever the problem.
+In a multiclass classification problem (many output classes) the rmsprop optimizer is generally a good enough choice, whatever the problem.

-As they get better on their training data, neural networks eventually start overfitting and end up obtaining increasingly worse results on data they’venever seen before.
+As they get better on their training data, neural networks eventually start overfitting and end up obtaining increasingly worse results on data they’ve never seen before.

-Be sure to always monitor performance on data that is outside of the training set.
+It' s important to always monitor performance on data that is outside of the training set.